Please note: I may earn commissions from qualifying purchases if you shop through links on this page. More info.

 But what exactly does it mean to use plant texture in the garden?

-There are two different “levels” of texture when it comes to plants: visual and tactical.
+There are two different ‘levels’ of texture when it comes to plants: visual and tactile.
+Visual texture is what you see from a distance, while tactile texture is what you feel up close.

 Visual texture refers to the visual appearance of the plant, overall.
-For example, is the overall plant fluffy or spikey?
+For example, is the overall plant fluffy or spiky?

 Illustration by Pretty Purple Door.

-Tactical texture refers to the visual characteristics of parts of the plant (like the flowers, stems and leaves).
+Tactile texture refers to the physical characteristics of parts of the plant (like the flowers, stems and leaves).

 Visual Plant Texture